jhellst/Soccer-ProLeagues-Frontend/README.md

   </p>
 </div>

-\* Demo Website is hosted on a free Render instance, and may take 1 minute to start up the project frontend + backend instances.
+<small>\* Note: Demo Website is hosted on a free Render instance, and may ~45 seconds to start up the project frontend + backend instances.</small>

 <!-- TABLE OF CONTENTS -->
 <details>